addyosmani/backbone-fundamentals/README.md

 ###Modularizing our models, views and collections

 Before we dive into AMD-wrapped versions of our Backbone components, let's review a sample of a non-AMD view.
-The following view listens for changes to it's model (a Todo item) and re-renders if a user edits the value of the item.
+The following view listens for changes to its model (a Todo item) and re-renders if a user edits the value of the item.

 ```javascript
 var TodoView = Backbone.View.extend({